 Students shall have the right to observe major religious holidays without penalty or reprisal by any administrator, faculty member or employee of the Maricopa Community Colleges.
 Absences for such holidays shall not count against the number of absences allowed by an instructor or department.
 At least one week before the holiday, students shall submit to their instructor(s) a written statement that includes both the date of the holiday and the reason why class attendance is impossible.
 Prior arrangements must be made with each instructor for make-up work.
 If prior arrangements have been made, the student will not be penalized.

 It is the policy of the Maricopa Community Colleges that a grade will be assigned at the conclusion of the course.
 Official grades are available on designated college web sites.

 |Excellent||4 grade points per credit hour|

 |Average||2 grade points per credit hour|

 |Failure||0 grade points per credit hour|

 |Incomplete||Not computed in grade point average|

 |Course in Progress||Not computed in grade point average|

 |Credit||Not computed in grade point average|

 - Students who are doing acceptable work may request an incomplete grade "I" if they are unable to complete the course requirements by the end of the term because of illness or other extenuating circumstances.
 If the request is approved by the instructor, he or she shall define, in a written/electronic contract, how the course will be completed.

 - Students must complete the requirements within the time period agreed to--maximum time allowed is seven (7) months from the last date of class in which the grade of incomplete was assigned.
-Students who do not complete the requirements within seven (7) months will have their grade recorded in accordance with the written contract.
+Students who do not complete the requirements within the approved time period will have their grade recorded in accordance with the written contract.
 Students should NOT reregister for the course to complete the contract.

 a Course/Improving a Grade